ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 The simplicity of this Action is by design.
 It is unlikely new features will be added to the Action, but you are free to [open an issue with a feature request].
-Please avoid implementing a new feature before submitting an issue or it first!
+Please avoid implementing a new feature before submitting an issue for it first!

 ## Bugs